chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!recruit`

 Gives you a link to share.
-Every player that joins using your link will earn you 50% of the points they will earn.
+Every player that joins using your link will earn you 50% of the points they earn.

 ### `!tomato [amount] @user` { #tomato }